 The state was intolerant of the movement because it defied the government-run church.
 Many Anabaptist leaders were martyred.
 Thousands died gruesome deaths over the next fifty years.

 Small groups of Anabaptists lived without the right to own property or to meet publicly for worship.
 Some fled, many to Russia and North America, seeking freedom to live their faith according to their consciences.
 From the 16th to the 19th century the movement hardly grew.

 Today the Anabaptist-Mennonite family of faith has spread to sixty countries with more than 800,000 members.
 Due to the expanding missionary efforts of the last century, today nearly half of all Mennonites live in Africa, Asia, and Latin America, which is also where the church is experiencing the most rapid growth.

 Many people think “Mennonite” and “Amish” are interchangeable terms, but this is not so.
 The Amish people are a subset of the Mennonites and most Mennonites do not follow Amish traditions.
 Visit Houston Mennonite Church and there will not be a buggy, a bonnet, or a head-covering in sight!

 What do Mennonites Believe?

-Central to Mennonite teachings is the belief in Jesus Christ is the model for life.
-Mennonites believe Jesus died and rose from the dead in order that people could live in union with God.
+Central to Mennonite teachings is the belief in Jesus Christ as the model for life.
+Mennonites believe Jesus died and rose from the dead so that people can live in union with God.
 In relating to each other and the world in the same loving, forgiving way that Jesus practiced, we strive to continue the ministry Christ began.